 Boxwood trees are considered mature at 4′ tall, but can grow up to 10′.
 The Boxwood tree has beautiful dark green leaves.
 The plants are very full and plush.
 Boxwood trees maintain their color throughout winter, and in the spring they produce flowers.
 These blooms have no petals, but can still put out an appealing aroma.

-Boxwood are native to western and southern Europe, southwest, southern, and eastern Asia, Africa, and Madagascar, South America, Central America, Mexico, and the Caribbean.
+Boxwood is native to western and southern Europe, southwest, southern, and eastern Asia, Africa, and Madagascar, South America, Central America, Mexico, and the Caribbean.
 The majority of the species are tropical or sub-tropical.
 Only the European and Asian species are frost-tolerant.
 Boxwoods need well-drained soil or their roots will rot.
 They can be planted in full sun, but thrive in a partially shaded area.
 Hot direct sunlight has been known to scorch the leaves and the blooms.
 Morning sun – afternoon shade is the best.

 Boxwood is often used to make chess pieces.
 Wooden chess sets almost always use Boxwood for the white pieces.
 Boxwood is also used for high quality violin and viola fittings, and for wooden combs.
 Boxwood material was also known to manufacture recorders.
 The extremely fine, wood grain of Boxwood makes is suitable for woodblock printing.
 Shrubs are often used in wreaths, garlands, and other Christmas decorations.